Steadsoft/Syscode/README.md

 end
 ```
 ### Structures
 Data structures are defined using the `struct` keyword, in essece this defines a new type name in a similar manner to C's typedef.
 Structures can containa mix of other structures and member fields and these can be nested to an arbitrary level.
-Note how the `struct` keyword is required only at the outermost level.This example defines a struct type named `process_table`:
+Note how the `struct` keyword is required only at the outermost level.This example defines a struct type named `process_table` that contains another struct named `bitmap`:

 ```
 struct process_table